 To change your home coordinates, follow these steps:

-- Log into your Geocaching.com account and click on the gear icon in the upper right hand of the page and select "Account Settings."
+- Log into your Geocaching.com account and click the arrow at the upper right hand of the page and select "Account Settings."

 - Select the "Home Location" tab.

 - Enter your home address, and click search.
 You can also move the pin to a particular spot on the map.

 - Click on "Save Changes" at the bottom of the page.

 You can choose to use the actual coordinates of your home, or if you choose, a location that is within 2 or 3 miles (3 or 4 km) of it.
 Reviewers do not see your home location; they only see a distance from your home location to your geocache location.

 2.7.
 Why am I being prompted to enter my home coordinates?

 To add other geocachers to your My Friends list: